TextToSpeechSkills

 Text-to-speech API built for agent workflows

-TextToSpeechSkills gives developers one practical workflow for turning app text into consistent speech: validate expression tags, choose a saved voice template, create a job, then poll or receive a webhook when audio is ready.
+TextToSpeechSkills gives developers one practical workflow for turning app text into consistent speech: write natural-language expression directions, choose a saved voice template, create a job, then poll or receive a webhook when audio is ready.

 Who is this for?